MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 ### Set up the Power Automate flow

-A Power Automate flow uses the custom connector, queries the audit log daily, and writes the Power Apps launch events to a Microsoft Dataverse table, which is then used in the Power BI dashboard to report on sessions and unique users of an app.
+A Power Automate flow uses the custom connector, queries the audit log daily, and writes the Power Apps launch events to a Microsoft Dataverse table.
+This table is then used in the Power BI dashboard to report on sessions and unique users of an app.

 1. Follow the instructions in [Set up core components](setup-core-components.md) to download the solution.
 1. Go to [make.powerapps.com](https://make.powerapps.com).